-When AI-Tagging is finished, click on "Review tagging Results".
-This will open a new page where you can:
+When AI-Tagging is finished, click on "Review & refine tagging".
+This will open the Add and Remove tags under Editor where you can

 In general and on average AI is 80 - 85% accurate.
 Relevance AI's Editor provides you with advanced options for reviewing and modifying tagging results.

 Click on the "Refine in Category editor" to access Editor's Refine category responses page.

 This means that the tag properly conveys the intended topic and minimises opportunity for ambiguity.
 There are several ways that a tag can be not precise.
 For example:

 - Could be split into 2 separate tags: “Pricing” and “Deals”

 - “Convenience of Site” → “Close Proximity”